Operating at night,

 Field day is a picnic, a campout, practice for emergencies, and an informal contest, and, most of all, FUN.

-Field Day 2017: Saturday and Sunday, June 24-25.
+Field Day 2018: Saturday and Sunday, June 23-24.
 We will be on the air using voice, morse code, and digital modes.
 Once again we operated in the grounds of the Art Center College of Design in Pasadena.
-Also, as per the previous year, the event was in conjunction with the JPL Amateur Radio Club and the Caltech Amateur Radio Club.
-Click here for our printable 2017 FIeld Day flier.
+This event is in conjunction with the JPL Radio Club, the Caltech Radio Club, and the South Pasadena Amateur Radio Club.
+Click here for our printable 2018 FIeld Day flier.
 PLEASE NOTE: The Art Center entrance now has a 24-hour security guard.
 Print the FIeld Day flier and PUT IT ON YOUR DASHBOARD to serve as a gate pass.
 This avoids the need for check-in at Visitor Control.

 Setting up: Setting up begins at 7 a.m. on Saturday.
 All members and friends are welcome to help.